-Having gotten lost countless times wandering all over Venice, we’ve probably set foot upon many of them.
+Having gotten lost countless times wandering all over the city, we’ve set foot upon many of these Venice bridges.

-Other bridges of Venice are less well-known.
-Last year, a photographer walked across and photographed 100 less-seen bridges in just over 14 hours.
+An intrepid photographer once walked across and photographed 100 less-seen bridges in just over 14 hours.

 Traveling under the bridges?

-And looking up from your gondolier in the water, your view of the city changes.
+And looking up from your gondola in the water, your view of the city changes.

 In the words of poet Henry Wadsworth Longfellow…

 “… White phantom city, whose untrodden streets are rivers, and whose pavements are the shifting shadows of the palaces and strips of sky.”

 More beautiful European destinations?